AdaCore/spark2014/docs/lrm/source/packages.rst

    occurring.
 A library unit package spec which declares a tagged type will typically require an Elaborate_Body pragma.]

 #.
-For the inter-compilation_unit case, |SPARK| enforces the follwing static
+For the inter-compilation_unit case, |SPARK| enforces the following static
    elaboration order rule:

    * If a unit has elaboration code that can directly or indirectly make a call